-The College of Fine Arts is proud to present two students who were featured at the 2021 President’s Showcase of Undergraduate Research Excellence, which is the culmination of the IDEA Grant summer research experience.
-The IDEA Grants are a reflection of the University’s and donors’ commitment to developing students as scholars and innovators and are a testament to the stimulating education undergraduates receive at Florida State.
+FSU College of Fine Arts students Matthew Forrest and William Rowe featured their research at the 2021 President’s Showcase of Undergraduate Research Excellence, which is the culmination of the IDEA Grant summer research experience.
 This year, the showcase was held virtually on Wednesday, October 6th from 5:30 – 8:15 pm.

 Supervising Professor: Prof. Keith Roberson